GilbertR-Programmer/EmployeesGroup2/README.md

 # EmployeesGroup2

-A group Project for managing employee data
+## A group Project for managing employee data

-**Requirements**
+### Requirements

-Add the provided factory class, EmployeeFactory.java, to a suitable package within your project
+1. **Add the provided factory class, `EmployeeFactory.java`, to a suitable package within your project:**

-Add the provided sample data file, employees.csv, to the src/main/resources folder in your project
+   - Add the provided sample data file, `employees.csv`, to the `src/main/resources` folder in your project.

+2. **Generate Random Employee Data:**
-Call EmployeeFactory.getEmployees(n) to generate an array of random employee data of size n (1 <= n <= 1000)
+   - Call `EmployeeFactory.getEmployees(n)` to generate an array of random employee data of size n (1 <= n <= 1000).

+3. **Employee Data Format:**
-Employee data is provided as an array of Strings, returned from getEmployees(), each String representing
+   - Employee data is provided as an array of Strings, each representing:

-Emp ID(up to 8 digits)
+     - Emp ID (up to 8 digits)
-Prefix
+     - Prefix
-First Name
+     - First Name
-Middle Initial
+     - Middle Initial
-Last Name
+     - Last Name
-Gender (stored as M or F)
+     - Gender (M or F)
-E Mail (in standard email format)
+     - E-mail (in standard email format)
-Date of Birth (YYYY-MM-DD calendar date format)
+     - Date of Birth (YYYY-MM-DD calendar date format)
-Date of Joining (YYYY-MM-DD calendar date format) Salary
+     - Date of Joining (YYYY-MM-DD calendar date format)
+     - Salary
-The values for the employee data will be separated by commas within the String
+   - Values for each employee are separated by commas within the String.

+     Example:
+     ```
-For example, "387647,Drs.,Shanika,D,Tejada,F,shanika.tejada@gmail.com,8/16/1958,5/23/1995,81253"
+     "387647,Drs.,Shanika,D,Tejada,F,shanika.tejada@gmail.com,8/16/1958,5/23/1995,81253"
+     ```

+4. **Convert to Employee Objects:**
-Convert each element in the array into an Employee object, having created a suitable DTO class, and store it in a List using a suitable concrete type
+   - Convert each element in the array into an Employee object using a suitable DTO class and store it in a List using a suitable concrete type.

-There is a risk that some of the data entries are corrupted.
-You will need to sanitise the data and ensure that only correct and complete records are added to the list.
-You should also inform the user of how many employee records are corrupted
+   - Ensure data sanitization to handle corrupted entries.
+Inform the user of the number of corrupted employee records.

+5. **Create DAO Class:**
-You will next need to create a DAO class to interact with the collection of employees.
-This class will need to provide apis for the following:
+   - Create a DAO class to interact with the collection of employees, designed using an interface before implementation.
+   - Provide APIs for the following operations:

-Search for employee by Emp ID
+     - Search for an employee by Emp ID.
-Search for employees by Last Name (partial match) Search for employees hired within a date range
+     - Search for employees by Last Name (partial match).
+     - Search for employees hired within a date range.
-Search for employees by age range
+     - Search for employees by age range.
-This class should be designed using an interface before being implemented.
-You are free to add more methods which you think will be useful
+   - You are free to add more methods as needed.